ITClubPulchowk/campus-scripts/python/_rename.md

 ```
 python _rename.py --kebab
 ```
-Renames the files and the folders:<br>
+Renames only the files and the folders of the working directory:<br>
 python programs → python-programs<br>
 Summer of '69.mp3 → Summer-of-'69.mp3<br>
 OS module.txt → OS-module.txt<br>